 The United States system of medical care may be different from that of your home country.
 In the U.S., you must pay for medical services yourself.
 There is no national health insurance and you cannot afford to be without medical insurance.
 For this reason, the College requires all full-time students and strongly urges all dependents to purchase the SUNY student health insurance in order to provide you with adequate medical insurance.

 Most insurance policies purchased abroad are not comparable to the SUNY New Paltz insurance policy and do not provide adequate medical coverage.
-The Inbound 2020-21 Highlight Sheet with COVID Benefits covers pre-existing conditions and provides a comprehensive range of medical services including emergency care, diagnostic tests, and hospitalization.
+The SUNY international student health insurance provider is UnitedHealthcare.
+The 2023-24 inbound international new student orientation PPT details benefits coverage, such as COVIS-19, pre-existing conditions and provides a comprehensive range of medical services including emergency care, diagnostic tests, and hospitalization.

 Please note that the health insurance policy is separate from the Student Health Center here on campus.
 The Student Health Center provides general health care for New Paltz students while the College is in session and promotes all aspects of maintaining good health, including prevention, mental health, and education.
 The Student Health Center may also provide you with a referral to a specialist that accepts the University Health Insurance policy if you need to see a doctor off campus.
 When the center is closed, on-call physicians are available.

-Before coming to the U.S., all students must mail their completed Pre-Enrollment Health Report and Physician’s Certificate form to the Student Health Center.
-The form may also be emailed to firstname.lastname@example.org.
-This form is included in this packet and can also be downloaded.
-This form must be on file at the Health Center before the start of the academic term.
+Before coming to the U.S., all students must email their completed Pre-Enrollment Health Report and Physician’s Certificate form to the Student Health Center.
+The completed form should be emailed to email@example.com.
+The Health Report and Physician’s Certificate form was included in your welcome email, but it can also be downloaded on the Student Health Center website.
+The completed form must be on file at the Student Health Center before the start of the academic term.
 Otherwise, you will not be able to register for classes.
 Note that Health Center records are confidential and information from a student's chart will not be released without proper authorization.
-If the Pre-Enrollment Health Report and Physician's Certificate form have not been submitted to the Student Health Center you will not be seen by the Student Health Center’s Physician.
+If the Pre-Enrollment Health Report and Physician's Certificate form have not been submitted to the Student Health Center, you will not be seen by the Student Health Center’s Physician.